 Accommodation: Lan Lin Ge Hotel or similar, Dali

 Kunming is a vibrant and bustling city with a flourishing Muslim area, exciting markets, interesting temples and a strong ethnic minority influence.
-A half-day walking tour takes us to the more interesting parts of the city, including watching the locals practising taichi in the morning, in People’s Square, and meandering through the Flower and Bird Market, where you are free to wander around and make your own discoveries.
+A half-day walking tour takes us to the more interesting parts of the city, including watching the locals practising taichi in the morning and meandering through the Flower and Bird Market, where you are free to wander around and make your own discoveries.
 Departing Kunming, we catch an afternoon bus to Dali.

 Accommodation: Lan Lin Ge Hotel or similar, Dali